Miners Trailed By Eight With 17:30 To Play Before Blue Raiders Pulled Away

 There was a fitting conclusion to the season, with Natasha Lacy and Izabela Piekarska becoming the first players in school history to be selected in the WNBA draft.
 Lacy was tabbed by Detroit in the second round with the 28th overall pick while Piekarska was chosen by Sacramento during the third round at the 43rd overall spot.

 Adams has overseen the development of some of the best players to ever don a uniform for the Orange and Blue.
-Twelve of the 18 major individual career records at the school are held by players who were mentored by Adams.
-Additionally, six of the 10 members of UTEP's 1,000-point club were coached by Adams.
+Twenty of the 23 major individual career records at the school are held by players who were mentored by Adams.
+Additionally, seven of the 10 members of UTEP's 1,000-point club were coached by Adams.

 She has also impacted the international game at the highest level, with Noni Wharemate representing New Zealand at the 2008 Olympic Summer Games.

 The efforts of the Orange and Blue have not gone unnoticed in the Sun City, as Adams has renewed interest in the once dormant program.
-The top two and eight of the 10 largest single-game crowds in school history have come during the Adams era.
+The Miners have placed among the top-50 in attendance nationally in three straight years, including rating 15th for total attendance in 2014.
+UTEP attracted a single-season record 94,832 in 2014, helped by back-to-back sellouts (12,222) during the WNIT.

-UTEP has rewarded the fans with a mark of 96-22 over the past seven years, aided by the 14-3 effort during the 2012-13 campaign.
-It enters the 2013-14 season in the midst of a school-record seven straight years with 10+ victories, each of which has featured at least 12.
+UTEP has rewarded the fans with a mark of 118-25 over the past seven years, aided by the single-campaign record of 22-3 in 2014.
+It enters the 2014-15 season in the midst of a school-record eight straight years with 10+ victories, each of which has featured at least 12.

 Success on the basketball court is only one part of Adams' coaching philosophy.
 More importantly, Adams stresses academics.
 Every student-athlete who has exhausted her eligibility with Adams has earned a degree.